Climate and Average Weather Year Round in Cape Town South Africa

 The average hourly wind speed in Cape Town experiences significant seasonal variation over the course of the year.

-The windier part of the year lasts for 5.3 months, from October 8 to March 17, with average wind speeds of more than 12.2 miles per hour.
-The windiest day of the year is January 22, with an average hourly wind speed of 13.9 miles per hour.
+The windier part of the year lasts for 5.3 months, from October 9 to March 18, with average wind speeds of more than 12.2 miles per hour.
+The windiest month of the year in Cape Town is January, with an average hourly wind speed of 13.7 miles per hour.

-The calmer time of year lasts for 6.7 months, from March 17 to October 8.
-The calmest day of the year is May 2, with an average hourly wind speed of 10.5 miles per hour.
+The calmer time of year lasts for 6.7 months, from March 18 to October 9.
+The calmest month of the year in Cape Town is May, with an average hourly wind speed of 10.8 miles per hour.

 Average Wind Speed in Cape Town